modir/using-laminas-framework-book/version2/docs/forms_advanced.md

 is a form having a lot of fields, and which is displayed in several steps.
 To store the current step and user-entered data between page requests, PHP *sessions* are utilized.

-I> For example, user registration can be performed in several steps: on the first step you display the page allowing to enter I> login and password, on the second step you display the page where the site visitor can enter his personal information, I> and on the third step, the visitor can enter billing information.
+> For example, user registration can be performed in several steps: on the first step you display the page allowing to enter
-I>
+> login and password, on the second step you display the page where the site visitor can enter his personal information,
+> and on the third step, the visitor can enter billing information.
+>
-I> Another example of a multi-step form is a Survey form.
+> Another example of a multi-step form is a Survey form.
 This form would display a question and possible variants of the answer.
-I> This form would have as many steps as many questions are in the survey.
+> This form would have as many steps as many questions are in the survey.

 In this section we will implement the *User Registration* form allowing to collect information about the user being registered.

-T> You can see this complete working example in action as part of *Form Demo* sample web application bundled with this book.
+> You can see this complete working example in action as part of *Form Demo* sample web application bundled with this book.

 ### Enabling Sessions

-T> If you are new to the PHP sessions feature, please refer to [Working with Sessions](#session) before reading this section.
+> If you are new to the PHP sessions feature, please refer to [Working with Sessions](#session) before reading this section.

 Session support is implemented in @`Laminas\Session` component, so you have to install it if you hadn't done that before.